Trafalgar Park, Wiltshire: Nelson family, 1815–1948

 During the Battle of Trafalgar off the coast of Spain in 1805, Horatio Nelson, 1st Viscount Nelson, was shot and died on 21 October, leaving a widow but no legitimate offspring.
 Nelson's closest male relative was his elder brother, the Rev. William Nelson, who was created Earl Nelson in 1806 along with other titles of Horatio's and who lobbied for an estate in honour of his brother.
 Parliament's Lords of the Treasury resolved accordingly.
-Standlynch Park was chosen in 1814 by Act of Parliament, bought for £90,000 and was renamed Trafalgar Park.
+Standlynch Park was chosen in 1814 and by an act of Parliament, the Purchase of Estate for Lord Nelson Act 1815 (55 Geo.
+3. c.
+96), bought for £90,000 and was renamed Trafalgar Park.
 The 1st Earl also acquired nearby Redlynch House (2.8 km to south-east) with its 25-acre park, which he provided as a home to his son-in-law Samuel Hood, 2nd Baron Bridport.

 After William Nelson's death, his nephew Thomas Bolton succeeded as the 2nd Earl Nelson and changed his surname to Nelson and inherited the property.
 When he died less than a year later, his 12-year-old son Horatio inherited the estate in 1836.
 The 3rd Earl Nelson went to great lengths to ensure that the estate was well maintained; he commissioned a new garden and renovation of Standlynch Church.
 Enriched by marriage and inheritance, the successors of William Nelson expanded their land holdings to 7,196 acres by 1884.
 In 1930, the 4th Earl Nelson purchased the panelling of the Captain's Cabin of HMS Ganges, built in 1821, which was being broken up, installing the panelling in the principal top floor room at Trafalgar Park.
 During the Second World War, the North and South Wings were occupied by tenants with Lord Nelson and his younger brother Edward Agar Nelson living in the main house.